Lao She Museum

 St Joseph’s Church

-A crowning edifice on Wangfujing Dajie, and one of Běijīng’s four principal churches, attractive St Joseph’s Church is also known...
+A crowning edifice on Wangfujing Dajie, and one of Běijīng’s four principal churches, St Joseph’s is known locally as Dōng Táng (East...

 Dōnghuámén Night Market

 A sight in itself, the bustling night market near Wangfujing Dajie is a veritable food zoo: lamb, beef and chicken skewers, corn on the...

 19 Fengfu Hutong; 丰富胡同19号 · interesting places nearby

 Brimful of uncomplicated charm, this renovated courtyard house off Dengshikou Xijie was the home of Lao She (1899–1966), one of Běijīng’s best-loved 20th-century writers.
 The life of Lao She – author of Rickshaw Boy and Tea House, and former teacher at London’s School of Oriental and African Studies – is detailed in a modest collection of halls, via newspaper cuttings, first-edition books, photographs and personal effects.

 The exhibition falls at the final hurdle, giving perfunctory mention to perhaps the most significant aspect of Lao She’s life: his death by drowning in Taiping Lake on 24 August 1966 after a nasty beating by vituperative Red Guards the day before.
 Captions are largely in Chinese.